International Center Emergency Fund

 Eligibility Requirements

-• Applicant must be a currently enrolled at the Ann Arbor campus
+• Applicant must be currently enrolled at the Ann Arbor campus.

-• Applicant must have not have already received emergency funding from the IC in the current academic year
+• Applicant must not have already received emergency funding from the IC in the current academic year.

 Expenses Usually Not Covered